Locating and working with assets

 Charts and graphs at the top of the Asset Groups page provide a statistical overview of asset groups, including risks and vulnerabilities.
 From this page you can create a new asset group.
 See Using asset groups to your advantage.

-Click the link for any group in the Scanned table to view its assets.
+Click the link for any group in the Assessed table to view its assets.
 The Security Console displays a page for that asset group, including statistical charts and graphs and a list of assets.
 In the Assets pane, you can view the scan, risk, and vulnerability information about any asset.
 You can click a link for the site to which the asset belongs to view information about the site.
 You also can click the link for any asset address to view information about it.
 See Viewing the details about an asset.

 Locate assets by operating systems